wink-travel/wink-sdk-python/wink-sdk-extranet-monetize/docs/SimpleDescriptionSupplier.md

 # SimpleDescriptionSupplier

-Localized media captions to give user some context about where this media was taken.
+Localized description for this perk

 ## Properties